You’ve heard of the many benefits of yoga but don’t know how to start?

 It starts with laying on the stomach and placing the palms of hands beside shoulders.
-Then raising the upper body gazing the sky.
-Once a comfortable height is achieved, press thighs, hips and toes against each other and hold the posture for few seconds before releasing and coming back to same posture of laying on the stomach.
+Then raising the upper body gazing at the sky.
+Once a comfortable height is achieved, press thighs, hips and toes against each other and hold the posture for a few seconds before releasing and coming back to the same posture of lying on the stomach.

-This asana strengthens spine and tones organs in lower abdomen.
+This asana strengthens the spine and tones organs in the lower abdomen.
 It stimulates digestive, urinary and reproductive systems.
 It opens up lungs and heart and helps in stress release.

 5. Warrior Pose

 This yoga pose is one of the most graceful asanas in yoga and adds beauty to practice.
 It has direct benefits to arms, legs and lower back.

 It starts with placing the right foot 3 feet in front of the left and turning your right foot 90 degrees while keeping the center of the heels aligned.
 Then, lift the fully stretched arms sideways until they are parallel to the ground.
 Now, move the arms further up, joining the palms at top of the head.
 Release and repeat the pose with your left leg in front.

 This asana boosts self confidence, improves walking posture and eases stressed shoulders.

 The name of this yoga pose means reclining bound angle.
 It is beneficial in deep relaxation.

 The pose starts with laying flat on the ground on the back and bringing feet close to the groin.
 Then opening up knees until they touch the ground and pressing palms downwards stretched towards feet.
 Before releasing, hug the knees and roll from side to side.